 The Seattle Seven were tried in Tacoma before Federal District Judge George Boldt (1903-1984).
 The pre-trial hearing occurred on November 6, 1970.
 The trial was quickly sabotaged by the defendants’ vocal disruptions, a protest walkout, and their eventual refusal to enter the courtroom.
 Because of these antics, Boldt declared a mistrial on December 10, 1970, and cited all seven defendants for contempt of court.
 He then summarily sentenced them all to six months in prison and refused to grant bail.

 While most of the Seattle Seven eventually did serve time for Boldt’s contempt charges, the original conspiracy charges against them were unsuccessfully prosecuted.
 Most observers agreed that the prosecution’s case was weak, and the defense was aided greatly by the admission of federal agents testifying at the trial that they had played a covert role in instigating the violence at the February 17 demonstration.
-The contempt charges were settled in court in 1972, and the Seattle Seven, save for Lerner, all served brief sentences in federal minimum security prison.
+The contempt charges were settled in court on March 28, 1972, and the Seattle Seven, save for Lerner, all served brief sentences in federal minimum security prison.
 The original conspiracy charges were quietly dropped in March 1973.

 During the trial’s conclusion, the SLF succumbed to internal dissent and disbanded acrimoniously in late 1971.
 As for the other aftermath, Stern died in 1976 at the age of 33 of heart and lung failure due to an accidental drug overdose.
 Justesen was arrested in 1977 in California by the FBI as part of an infiltration of the Weather Underground.
 Lerner is currently an ordained rabbi and editor-in-chief of the progressive Jewish journal Tikkun.
 Dowd eventually became a cineaste and helped found the Seattle International Film Festival in 1976.
 He’s now most famous as the inspiration for “The Dude,” the celebrated fictional character from the classic Coen Brothers comedy film The Big Lebowski.